Captioning

 • Repeat or summarize audience questions and comments before responding.

-• Repetition by a speaker ensures the captioner and audience members can both hear AND see your lips and facial cues, which may be necessary for full comprehension.
+• Repetition by a presenter ensures the captioner and audience members can both hear AND see your lips and facial cues, which may be necessary for full comprehension.
 (Audience microphones can help with audibility, but facial cues are typically lost.)

 • Speaker repetitions and summaries can be included in recordings even if privacy concerns or the logistics of securing consent prevent recording audience members directly.